plblum/jivs/docs/Learning_Jivs/Using_the_ValueHostsManager_within_the_Client.md

 The code that connects those two sides can remain small.
 Its job is to move values into Jivs and respond to callbacks when Jivs has something the UI needs to know.

+> Many code snippets here can also be found in this source code file intended to be added to your application as a quick start: [`jivs-DOM_helpers.ts`](../../starter_code/jivs-DOM_helpers.ts)

 ## Finding the UI Element for a FieldValueHost

 Consider a `FieldValueHost` for `FirstName` and the input element that edits it: